Metrics aren’t everything. But, your contact center KPIs are an important piece of creating a happy team and happy customers.

 Are your customers hanging up while in the queue?
 Watch your agent’s efficiency, and see if they have the tools they need to maintain pace with customer demands and keep wait times at bay.

 This one is tricky for agents.
-You don’t want to compromise providing every customer with the best service just to be more efficient.
-But, waiting on hold can be a major friction point for your customers.
-No one likes sitting on the phone listening to some crackly elevator music for an hour (or more).
+You don’t want to compromise giving every customer the best service just to be more efficient.
+But, waiting on hold after you’ve already started talking to an agent can be a major friction point for your customers.

 Here’s how to measure it: Average time on hold = (total initial wait time of all interactions)/ (# of interactions handled)